 Often, the tale has taken quite a toll on the PCs.
 They might be hurt, exhausted and their equipment lost or broken.
 But despite the hardships, they pushed through and solved the problems - just like in a thrilling book or movie.
 And with a bit of luck, they got some reward for their hard work.
 It can be a treasure, a well-earned cash payment or perhaps a new valuable contact.

 But sometimes a scenario ends without the problem being solved.
-The antagonist might be too powerful for the PCs, some important clues were missed or the entire team was killed.
+The antagonist might be too powerful for the PCs, some important clues were missed or the team was too late.
 Don’t worry, these things do happen.
 In fact, partial success might even be more common than complete victory.
 Commonly, the GM finds a way to reintroduce old failures in later scenarios, making the setting much more plausible.

 After the scenario, PCs often improve in some way, increasing or gaining new skills from their experiences.
 In time, after going through a lot of scenarios, they might become very powerful - even among the best in their respective fields.